GMLC-TDC/HELICS/docs/user-guide/examples/fundamental_examples/fundamental_combo.md

 ### Co-simulation execution

 With these three federates -- Battery, Charger, and Controller -- we have partitioned the roles into the most logical places.
-Execution of this co-simulation is done as before with `helics_cli`:
+Execution of this co-simulation is done as before with the HELICS runner:

 ```shell
 helics run --path=fundamental_combo_runner.json